AlexNikolov2/Sport-Show-Forum/readme.md

 Sport and Show Forum

-Forum is made w MEAN stack:
+Forum is made with MEAN stack:

 MongoDB
 Express